-This study has had strong PPI representation from the beginning as we linked up with initially 3 patient groups who sent along members to the study launch day.
-This led to the formation of a patient forum that now has over 15 members.
-The patient forum provides a core group for RUDY and continues to be involved on a weekly basis through emails with myself and regular Skype meetings every 6 weeks.
+This study has had strong PPI representation from the beginning as we linked up with initially three patient groups who sent along members to the study launch day.
+This led to the formation of a patient forum that now has over 25 members.
+The patient forum provides a core group for RUDY and continues to be involved on a weekly basis through emails with myself and regular Skype meetings every six weeks.
 The charities also contribute by promoting us on social media and advertising within their charity groups for new members to sign up to the database, including children.
-The patients are invited to meetings to present their thoughts on RUDY including the 2015 NIHR RD TRC rare diseases day in Cambridge and the Oxford ELSI workshop on patient engagement in research.
+The patients are invited to meetings to present their thoughts on RUDY.
+This year we held meetings with patient groups to discuss ideas for future research into their rare diseases.